Helm Cheatsheet

 What is Helm used for?

 Helm is primarily used for kubernetes package management.
-It was created by Deis in 2015 and follows the package manager paradigm.
+It was created by Deis in 2015.
+It follows the package manager paradigm.

 Is Helm hard to learn?